haradam3/FieldAPI_IntroLab5/README.md

-# Forge API Intro Lab 5 - Forge API Web Intro JS - Properties and Search
+# Forge API Intro Lab 5 - Get Properties and Search

 This is an addition to the introductory materials for Forge API, Forge API Intro Labs.